82 4th Street,

 Proctor’s Theatre has a gleaming terra cotta facade, in Neo-Gothic style, resembles a Medieval cathedral, with details such as gargoyles and masks of drama and comedy.

 Though its interior was ornate, the Adamsesque style decor resembled more a late-19th Century opera house than the exotic and extravagant movie palaces of the 1920’s.
 Still, its towering proscenium arch was framed by gilded plasterwork, and imported crystal chandeliers hung in the lobby and over the auditorium.
+In the late-1920’s a projection booth was added to the top balcony.
+Later, the middle chandelier was removed to allow for better viewing of the movies.

 However, by the 1960’s, it was simply another aging, decrepit movie house, playing double-features to mostly empty houses.
 On its last day of operation, in 1977, less than 40 people sat in the auditorium.
-Since it closed, there has been frequent talk of reopening the theater as everything from a dinner theatre to a conference center, but nothing has come to fruition.
+Since it closed, there has been frequent talk of reopening the theatre as everything from a dinner theatre to a conference center, but nothing has come to fruition.

 In the meantime, Proctor’s Theatre continues to slip further into disrepair, with its gilded plasterwork crumbling into dust and birds nesting in the old projection booth.